DataNumen Outlook Repair is the most effective way to fix corrupt Outlook PST files:

 - Always make sure Outlook has exited before shutting down/power down your computer.
 Just like 5, if you shut down or power down your computer without quitting Outlook, your PST file will very likely get corrupted.
 So, although it is a little inconvenient, always make sure your Outlook has exited before close your computer system.
 Or you can make a small app to check this for you automatically.

 - Be careful with your AntiVirus program.
 If your PST file is large and contains a lot of emails, and your AntiVirus program will protect it.
 Then most of the operations with the emails in your PST file will be affected by your AntiVirus program as well.
 If the program is slow, then the operations will also be slowed down.
-It is reported that some AntiVirus programs may damage the PST file.
-Microsoft OneCare may even delete PST files.
+It is reported that some AntiVirus applications could potentially damage the PST file.
+In particular, Microsoft OneCare may even remove PST files.

-If your PST files are corrupted, then it is still possible to repair and fix it, with the following tools:
+If your PST files are corrupt, it is still possible to repair and fix it, with the following tools:

 - scanpst.exe.
 Also called Inbox Repair Tool.
 This is a free tool installed with your Outlook.
-It can fix most of the minor errors and corruptions in your PST files.
+It can fix some minor errors and corruptions in your PST files.
 More detailed information can be found at here and Microsoft site.